 Understanding how Redfin differs from traditional realtors can help you see the big differences in costs, services, and client experiences, which are important to consider when choosing who will represent you in buying or selling a home.

 - Traditional realtors typically work under a standard commission model, charging listing fees of 2.5-3%.
 These agents are often associated with well-known national brokerages like Keller Williams and Century 21.
-Although they don't offer commission savings, they do provide comprehensive service and support throughout the buying or selling process.
+Although they don't offer commission savings, they provide comprehensive service and support throughout the buying or selling process.

 Read on to discover whether Redfin, a traditional realtor, or an alternative is the best choice for you.